Welcome to our Primary Department

 - Be proactive – Conservation, Conflict

-At West Kirby School and College, for English we use the 'Read, Write, Phonics Scheme' (see our Reading and Phonics page for more information), alongside 'Literacy Counts Read to Write'.
-(Read more on our English page).
-In Mathematics we use 'White Rose Maths'.
+At West Kirby School and College, for English we use the 'Read, Write, Phonics Scheme' (see our Primary English page for more information), alongside 'Literacy Counts Read to Write', Steps to Read.

 Primary foundation curriculum